perftool-incubator/multiplex/README.md

 In this section, you may have an array of multi-value parameters that are common to the test run as "common-params".
 Multi-value params are specified with the `args` and `vals` keywords.
 The `role` key is optional and defaults to 'client' if omitted.
-Valid roles are: "client" and "server".
+Valid roles are: "client", "server" and "all".

 Also, you may have a block to define benchmark or tooling specific settings.
 Example:
 "crucible-defaults".